owncloud-docker/compose-playground/examples/ocis-traefik/README.md

 ocis running on a hcloud node behind traefik as reverse proxy
 * Cloudflare DNS is resolving the domain
 * Letsencrypt is providing a valid ssl certificate for the domain
-* Traefik docker container terminates ssl and forwards https requests to ocis
+* Traefik docker container terminates ssl and forwards http requests to ocis
 * ocis docker container serves owncloud backend and delivers phoenix client

 ## Node

 ### Requirements
 * Server running Ubuntu 20.04 is public availible with a static ip address
-* A A-record for domain is pointing on the servers ip address
+* An A-record for domain is pointing on the servers ip address
 * Create user `$sudo adduser username`
 * Add user to sudo group `$sudo usermod -aG sudo username`
 * Add users pub key to `~/.ssh/authorized_keys`